juanbrujo/weekly-assistant/20160303/cocycles.com.md

-CoCycles | Search the open source simply, easily and effectively.
-Find useful quality code along with documentation, usage examples and important data.
-Search the open source using natural language to find the right code with the right functionality.
+CoCycles | Search for open source code simply, easily and effectively.
+Find functions, classes, libraries and more written in the most popular open source repositories.